Skip to main content

 Choosing Between Event and Market Delta

-GET /api/v2/deltaFull event objects (scores, status, markets)Apps that need score updates alongside odds
+GET /api/v2/deltaFull event objects (scores, status, markets)Ordered UUIDThe endpoint’s own response meta.delta_last_idApps that need full event-object changes alongside odds

 The market delta is usually the cheapest option because it returns only the specific prices that changed, rather than the entire event object.
+The cursors are not interchangeable — the integer from the events snapshot bootstraps markets/delta only, and /api/v2/delta rejects it with a 400.
 Match your polling frequency to your use case.
 Faster polling uses more data points and increases the chance of hitting your burst limit if you parallelize heavily.

 Use CaseIntervalEndpointNotes